About Corydoras Zone Aquatics

 Author

-He is the author of the article "Dry and Rainy Seasons in the Tank" that he wrote back in 2001 and it has been translated into around 15 languages.
+I am the author of the article "Dry and Rainy Seasons in the Tank" written back in 2001 and it has been translated into around 15 languages.
 You can see some of them here on an old forum post and listing on Plecoplanet.com.

 The original article can be found again here on this site Dry and Rainy Seasons in the Tank.